HathorNetwork/rfcs/0000-nano-contracts.md

 # Drawbacks
 [drawbacks]: #drawbacks

 Contracts might be as complex as their designers want, which may lead to bugs in their implementation.
 Even though this would not be a bug in the Hathor core code, this would reflect badly in our platform.
-Ethereum's DAO project is a prime example of this.

 The script verification also becomes a bit more complex, which means more CPU usage, but this should not be a problem.